Hungarian comics: Main publications

 The early nineties were a very chaotic, but exciting and optimistic era in terms of comics.
 Because no one was told what is and is not to be published, many saw great opportunities in releasing comics.
 In these years a large variety of comics came into the country (not as direct import, but in the form of translations): all kinds of European, American comics.
 Although most companies were full of enthusiasm, but only few were strong in capital.
 In the meantime, the whole newspaper and magazine distribution system went through major changes, leaving magazines in a worse situation.
 Magazine print numbers dropped by 1 or 2 orders of magnitude.
 Therefore, most of them disappeared after a few months or years.
 By 1992 such great series as Menő Manó (Italian comics for teenage readers), Krampusz (Italian comics for adult readers), Hepiend Magazin (Conan, Punisher), Vampi (European and American horror, fantasy, erotic comics) vanished.
-Besides the inexperience of the small publishing companies, the comics-reading audience might not have been ready for these type of comics.
+Besides the inexperience of the small publishing companies, the comics-reading audience might not have been ready for these types of comics.
 In many cases their true value was only discovered in recent years.

 This was not the case for superhero comics.
 In the last months of the People's Republic of Hungary American superhero comics finally were allowed to be published.
 The first superhero story was published in 1989, in a special issue of Alfa magazine.
 This was the Revenge of the Living Monolith (A monolit bosszúja), a Marvel team-up story.
 Also in 1989, after a few years of publishing foreign children's comics (Bobo, Góliát, Pink Panther, Tumak, Pejkó, etc.) Interprint plunged into superhero comics.
 First The Phantom, than Spider-Man.
 (In 1991 Interprint joined the Swedish Semic group, which resulted in Semic-Interprint.)
 The company started releasing Batman in January 1990 and Superman later in the same year.
 DC comics were not as popular as Marvel superheroes, so the titles merged and were made bimonthly in 1992 as Superman és Batman.
 X-Men started in June 1992 and Marvel Extra (a compilation of all sorts of Marvel superhero stories) in February 1993.

 Hungarian comic book artists found themselves in a very new and alien situation: while comics were having their heyday, young readers' interest drifted from Hungarian comics to the much more modern and spectacular superhero comics.
 Attila Fazekas, whose Star Wars adaptations were printed in 300,000 copies a decade earlier, now tries every way to remain on the surface.
 He produced and published his own magazine, Botond.
 These comic books comprised all kinds of stories, from historical to action.
 Every issue had a story of Botond, a character based on Hungarian legends and Asterix.
 He also experimented with erotic (or rather pornographic) comics – with surprisingly small success.